-When you come to The Evans Law Firm for help after an arrest, you can have confidence that your case is in the hands of an aggressive litigator, not a paper pusher.
+When you come to The Evans Firm for help after an arrest, you can have confidence in knowing that your case is in the hands of an aggressive litigator, not a paper pusher.
 Many criminal defense attorneys do very little upfront work on their clients' cases, hoping that they will instead be able to get an easy plea bargain and then move on to the next case.
 Only when it is clear that the case will have to go to trial do they really start preparing for a fight.
-We take a different approach.
-Our team gets to work immediately on preparing for trial, and we assume that we will have to go all the way to defend our client.
+Our criminal lawyers in Denver take a different approach.
+We get to work immediately on preparing for trial, and we assume that we will have to go all the way to defend our client.

-Avvo Clients' Choice Award for 2013, a recognition reserved only for those attorneys who have received a large number of outstanding reviews from their clients.
-In addition to the Avvo rating,
+Avvo Clients' Choice Award for 2014, a recognition reserved only for those attorneys who have received a large number of outstanding reviews from their clients.

 You can still be arrested for drug possession if you are caught with more than an ounce, just as you can be arrested for

 drug distribution based on allegations that you violated the laws concerning the sale or gifting of marijuana.
 We represent clients on charges involving marijuana offenses and other types of

 drug crimes.
 America's War on Drugs has resulted in overcrowded prisons and the largest prison population in the world, while the rates of drug use continue to climb.
 We want to help you avoid the life-changing ramifications of a drug-related arrest, including fines and prison as well as a criminal record that could ruin your future.

 You might think that it should be relatively easy to resolve this situation by telling the police your side of the story.
 Maybe you have been called in for questioning and believe that you can handle the matter by being polite and helpful, explaining what happened and convincing the police officer or investigator of your innocence.
 This would be a serious mistake.